 1. Paul’s life prior to Christ – Paul was an extremely religious person prior to his conversion to Christ.
 He was not an agnostic.
 He was not an atheist.
 He was not into materialism.
 He didn’t live by the mantra “eat, drink, and be merry.”
 According to this passage, he was “extremely zealous for the traditions” of his Jewish ancestors.
 He was well educated.
 He was not lukewarm or apathetic.
 So what do we learn from Paul’s life?

 - Focus on Christ, not external traditions.
-In Paul’s zealous pursuit of the traditions he grew up with, he actually ended up persecuting those who were following Christ and trying to destroy the very church Christ was building up.
+In Paul’s zeal to pursue the traditions he grew up with, he actually ended up persecuting those who were following Christ and trying to destroy the very church Christ was building up.
 Even today many believers zealously pursue certain traditions and attack those who have different traditions.
 Many of these people allow traditions and rituals to distract them from Christ.
-Some traditions which people may focus unnecessarily on today include things like: closing eyes while praying, saying “in Jesus’ name ‘Amen,’” rituals concerning the Lord’s Supper, wearing a certain type of clothes to church, etc.
+Some traditions which people may focus unnecessarily on today include things like: how to structure a church service, saying “in Jesus’ name ‘Amen,’” rituals concerning the Lord’s Supper, wearing a certain type of clothes to church, and many others.

 - God can save anyone – If God could save Paul, then He can save anyone.
 You may have a relative or friend who seems beyond hope.
 He may be very hostile to the gospel.
 Do not give up on him.
 Do not stop praying for him.
 God can still save him.